diantonioandrea/pacs-second/README.md

     ./main

-:warning: It is advised to redirect the output to a file due to its length by:
+:warning: It is advised to redirect the output to a file due to its length by executing the code with:

     make run